dblana/predictability/README.md

 - Updated Datasets (post-peak data), officially reported by Spanish Ministry of Health and curated by El-Pais-Data by late July, 2020: https://www.epdata.es/datos/coronavirus-china-datos-graficos/498
   + covid-19-es.csv: Different columns contain information about confirmed, recovered and deaths.

+## Sample outputs
+In the 'output' folder, we include some samples produced by the code and used to generate the figures in the paper.

 ## References
 - V1: https://arxiv.org/abs/2004.08842